This is a very cursory list of good girls and bad girls, some that

 • Alter ego: none

-• Action figure: yes,
+• Action figure: yes, by Hasbro (2002)

-• Created by: Michael
+• Created by: Tim Vigil

 • Super powers: no